TheOdinProject/curriculum/nodeJS/authentication/authentication_basics.md

 The hash function is somewhat slow, so all of the DB storage stuff needs to go inside the callback.
 Check to see if you've got this working by signing up a new user with a simple password, then go look at your DB entries to see how it's being stored.
 If you've done it right, your password should have been transformed into a really long random string.

-It's important to note that _how_ hashing works is beyond the scope of this lesson.
+It's important to note that *how* hashing works is beyond the scope of this lesson.
 To learn more about the subject consider reading [This wikipedia article](https://en.wikipedia.org/wiki/Cryptographic_hash_function).

-#### Comparing hashed passwords:
+#### Comparing hashed passwords

 <span id='compare'>We will use the `bcrypt.compare()` function to validate the password input.
 The function compares the plain-text password in the request object to the hashed password</span>.